Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/README.md

 We rely on the second approach and we use the [Savitzky-Golay filter](https://docs.scipy.org/doc/scipy-0.16.1/reference/generated/scipy.signal.savgol_filter.html) implemented in the python scipy.signal library.

-The Savitzky-Golay filter requires a smoothing window which dictates the number of points used to smooth a current data point.
-We use separately a  window of 11 and 21.
-We specifically choose 11 and 21, because it represents 10 and 20 data points excluding the target data point.
-This in trun corresponds to 1 second and 2 seconds of trajectory data respectively.
-In other words, we use the trajectory data of 1 seconds and 2 seconds to smooth the data.

 **NOTE.** we apply the filter on the Local_X and Local_Y and not the Global_X and Global_Y values since they are based on the california state plane coordinate system.